 The Meaning of “All Day”

-Simply put, the term refers to the total number of orders of a specific dish.
-For example, if table 13 orders two steaks and table 16 orders three steaks, that would be “five steaks all day”.
+Simply put, the phrase “All day” refers to the total number of orders for a specific dish at a specific time.
+For example, if table 13 orders two steaks and table 16 orders three steaks, that would be “Five steaks all day”.

 One reason people get this term wrong is because it’s actually counterintuitive to what it sounds.
-“All day” may suggest it’s the number of orders throughout the entire shift (or day), but it actually stands for the number of orders in one specific moment.
+“All day” may suggest it’s the number of orders throughout the entire shift (or day), but it actually stands for the number of orders in a particular timeframe.

 Why Do Chefs Say “All Day”?